Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Experimental Data-Driven Study

 and for minimum distance distribution $1/d^2$ as

-The fit of calibrated distribution $1/d^2$ is shown on the testing set (using conic kernel with fixed $R$) in Figure \ref{fig:mindist}.
-The correspondence between the curves is evident for every experimental round, i.e. different phases of the system.
+The fit of the calibrated distribution $1/d^2$ on the testing set (using the conic kernel with a fixed $R$) is shown in Figure \ref{fig:mindist}.
+The correspondence between the curves is evident for every experimental round, representing different phases of the system.

-Finally we have to note that this calibration process with respect to conic kernel is robust.
-If any kernel distribution is not available, the calibration process would be performed using Dirac distribution - however our process contains the Dirac distribution implicitly, see Section \ref{sec:converg_dirac}.
+We note that this calibration process using the conic kernel is robust.
+If any kernel distribution is not available, the calibration process would be performed using the Dirac distribution.
+However, our process contains the Dirac distribution implicitly, as discussed in Section \ref{sec:converg_dirac}.